Christi works with Humanergy’s programs to ensure innovation, clarity and impact.

 Originally, from all over the United States, Christi is also a certified Healing of Racism facilitator, co-facilitating diverse groups with a co-facilitator of color.
 This process helps people lean into listening, curiosity, suspending judgment and hearing one another’s stories.
 She served fourteen years at Starr Commonwealth, a nationally recognized nonprofit child and family service organization.

 Christi is the co-author of In Whose Best Interest: One Child’s Odyssey, A Nation’s Responsibility and Putting Connectedness, Continuity, Dignity and Opportunity to Work.
-She edited Humanergy’s 50 DOs for Everyday Leadership.
-Christi is currently partnering with David Wheatley and John Barrett on a new book tentatively titled What Great Teams Do Great.
+She edited Humanergy’s 50 DOs for Everyday Leadership, and co-authored (with David Wheatley and John Barrett) the book, What Great Teams Do Great: How Ordinary People Accomplish the Extraordinary.

 Christi holds a bachelor’s of science degree in Zoology from DePauw University and a master’s degree in higher education administration from Indiana University.